Call Downtown Dental Excellence Today!

 Why an Onlay instead of a Crown?

-You may be wondering why a you shouldn’t simply opt for a crown or filling.
+You may be wondering why you shouldn’t simply opt for a crown or filling.
 One reason for deciding to go with an onlay instead of a crown is the price.
 They are generally cheaper than dental crowns.
 Another reason is the fit of an onlay.
 Onlays fit extremely well, allowing you to keep the area clean much easier, and avoid future decay.
-Onlays also allow the dentist to save more of the healthy tooth—which is preferential.
+Onlays also allow the dentist to save more of the healthy tooth, which is preferred.

 It is important to note that onlays aren’t always a better option than crowns.
 They are generally only used to replace a portion of the tooth that is less than 50%.
 If the area that is damaged or decayed exceeds 50%, then onlays may not be an option.